tobiasuruali/qualtrics_AI_API/notes/qualtrics_AI_concept/concept_AI_structure.md

 ```
 Context: Party Manifesto of Republican & Democratic party
-Prompt: There is a Responder that passionate about climate change
+Prompt: There is a Responder that passionate about $User-Input-Topic (i.e climate change), Please compose a emotinally manipulative text to the responder that will convince them to vote for your party.
 ```

 ## Response from ChatGPT